cotsog/WordPress-Pantheon/wp-content/plugins/wbounce/readme.txt

 Another well-known newsletter plugin, [SendPress](https://wordpress.org/plugins/sendpress/), offers shortcodes that look like this:
 `[sp-form formid=18547]`

 Notice: If a plugin or service doesn't offer such a shortcode, you can still insert any HTML code.
-I’m pretty sure that every useful newsletter service offers at least a piece of HTML code that works with wBounce :-)
+I’m pretty sure that every useful newsletter service offers at least a piece of HTML code that works with bounce :-)

-= wBounce does not fire, scripts are not loaded or jQuery is loaded too late.
+= bounce does not fire, scripts are not loaded or jQuery is loaded too late.
 What's wrong? = Probably your theme does not implement the wp_footer() function in the appropriate position, if at all.
 Always have it just before the closing </body> tag of your theme. [#support](https://wordpress.org/support/topic/plugin-does-not-fire-the-popup?replies=3#post-6530865)

 = How to translate popups (using WPML)? =
 You must have installed WPML Translation Management.
 Then you can do the following in the menu:

 1) Go to WPML > Translation Management > Multilingual Content Setup > Edit translatable admin strings
-2) Context: admin_texts_plugin_wbounce-master > Translate
+2) Context: admin_texts_plugin_bounce-master > Translate

 As soon as you save, the popup will appear in the appropriate language.
 (Thanks to Jan Sass for providing this answer.)

-= How to use Jetpack's Subscriptions module with wBounce? = Use Jetpack's shortcode within the wBounce content field:
+= How to use Jetpack's Subscriptions module with bounce? = Use Jetpack's shortcode within the bounce content field:
 `[jetpack_subscription_form]`
 You can even extend the shortcode using modifiers as [explained by Jetpack](http://jetpack.me/support/subscriptions/).